CMTA/RuleEngine/README.md

 See [Solidity Coverage in VS Code with Foundry](https://mirror.xyz/devanon.eth/RrDvKPnlD-pmpuW7hQeR5wWdVjklrpOgPCOA-PJkWFU)

 ## Deployment
-The official documentation is available here : [website](https://book.getfoundry.sh/reference/forge/deploy-commands)
+The official documentation is available in the Foundry [website](https://book.getfoundry.sh/reference/forge/deploy-commands)
 ### Script
 To run the script for deployment, you need to create a .env file.
 The value for CMTAT.ADDRESS is require only to use the script **RuleEngine.s.sol**
 Warning : put your private key in a .env file is not the best secure way.